 Please only use new or similar sets of 18650 batteries and avoid mixing used batteries as this may cause charging imbalances.

 Warning: if batteries become hot then immediately place in a safe fire proof area till cool and safely dispose.
 Never short circuit lithium batteries as this may cause fire or explosion.

 Dot Matrix Editor

-The 16×16 Dot Matrix display allows images to be displayed.
-These dot matrix images can be created inside ScratchLink Code Editor or in a separate Windows program called Dot Matrix Editor.
+The 16×16 Dot Matrix display allows pixel graphics to be displayed.
+These dot matrix graphics can be created inside ScratchLink Code Editor or in a separate Windows program called Dot Matrix Editor.

 Download Dot Matrix Editor for Windows (unzip after downloading)

 Instructions for using the Dot Matrix Editor for Windows and creating Scratch code using the stored images is explained in the following video.